boondocking

 5. Propane Heater

-While fans are great for dealing with the heat of the day, some areas like the desert get extremely cold at night.
+While fans are great for dealing with the heat of the day, some areas, like the desert, get extremely cold at night.
 Prepare for this ahead of time by packing a heat source like a propane heater.

-Water-Saving Showerhead
+6. Water-Saving Showerhead

 What Vehicles Can Be Used For Boondocking?

 Traditionally, boondocking is done with a type of RV in a remote camping ground with no hookups or other amenities.
 However, rustic camping can be done with just about any vehicle.
-It’s best to use a vehicle that has enough space for any gear you’re taking, room for sleeping, and the ability to handle any rough terrain you might encounter.
+It’s best to use a vehicle with enough space for any gear you’re taking, room for sleeping, and the ability to handle any rough terrain you might encounter.
 You don’t want to get stranded in the wild after all!
 A few common options for rustic camping include:

 • 4×4 Truck Campers